marijnh/Eloquent-JavaScript/08_error.md

 That code could have been written a little more intelligently, for example by calling `getAccount` before it starts moving money around.
 But often problems like this occur in more subtle ways.
 Even functions that don't look like they will throw an exception might do so in exceptional circumstances or when they contain a programmer mistake.

 One way to address this is to use fewer side effects.
 Again, a programming style that computes new values instead of changing existing data helps.
-If a piece of code stops running in the middle of creating a new value, no one ever sees the half-finished value, and there is no problem.
+If a piece of code stops running in the middle of creating a new value, no existing data structures were damaged, making it easier to recover.

 {{index block, "try keyword", "finally keyword"}}